ronappleton/local-ai/README.md

 Run `codex [command] --help` for detailed flags.

+### Admin model management

+Logged in administrators can manage models from the web UI under `/admin/models`.
+The interface lists Hugging Face models for each pipeline category, supports searching by ID, and allows downloading or activating a model.
+Selecting a model displays detailed metadata including tags, SHA and file list retrieved from the Hugging Face API.
+A separate stats view shows the total number of models available across Hugging Face.

 ## Data location

 All conversation history and project metadata are kept in `memory.db` in the